yasith-1/todo-list-application/README.md

 ## 📋 Overview

-A comprehensive **Library Management System** built with JavaFX that provides complete CRUD operations for managing library resources.
-This system streamlines library operations with an intuitive interface and robust functionality.
+A comprehensive JavaFX-based todo application with user authentication, task management, and a modern GUI interface. ✨

 ### ✨ Key Features